-Reasons: The frequency band 1 645.5-1 646.5 MHz is no longer used by EPIRBs and 1.6 GHz EPIRBs are no longer part of the GMDSS.
-The band would be available for use for the GMDSS and for general maritime radiocommunications.
-The availability of this band as an addition to the current SAT-COM band 1 626.5-1 645.5 MHz would provide additional capacity in the Earth-to-space direction for communications by ships.
-Furthermore, the exception provided by the reference to (*) no longer applies.
+Reasons: The frequency band 1 645.5-1 646.5 MHz is no longer used by EPIRBs as 1.6 GHz EPIRBs are no longer part of the GMDSS.
+With the EPIRB limitation removed, these bands could be available for use for GMDSS SAT-COM.
+The availability of this band would provide additional capacity in the Earth-to-space direction for distress, urgency and safety communications (see Article 31).

 APPENDIX 17 (REV.WRC-23)